-My name is Shany Azoulay and this summer I am traveling around Eastern Europe for the Dutch Jewish Humanitarian Fund (JHF).
-On my trip, I will visit projects for the JHF and will be meeting people who can tell me about the Jewish communities in their cities.
+My name is Shany Azoulay, and this summer, I am traveling around Eastern Europe for the Dutch Jewish Humanitarian Fund (JHF).
+On my trip, I will visit projects for the JHF and meet people who can tell me about the Jewish communities in their cities.

 View my video log below, or read my travel log.